steelwheels/Cobalt/README.md

 ## Copyright
 This software is distributed under [GNU LESSER GENERAL PUBLIC LICENSE Version 2.1](https://www.gnu.org/licenses/lgpl-2.1-standalone.html).

-## Specifications
+## Features
 ### Sub command support
-The configuration of command line parser is defined by `CBParserConfig` class.
-It supports sub command on the command line arguments.
+This framework supports sub command on the command line arguments.
 This is syntax of command line which has sub command.
 ````
 command sub-command [options] [arguments]
 ````

+### Sub argument support
+The special option `'--'` is used to present the *end of normal command line*.
+The command line string after `'--'` will be treated as sub arguments.

-### Command line format
+## Command line format
 The command line arguments are classified:
-  * --opt : *Long name option*.
+  * `--opt` : *Long name option*.
 The "opt" matched with a word
-  * -o    : *Short name option*.
+  * `-o`    : *Short name option*.
 The "o" matched with an alphabet.
 If multiple characters follows the option, the string except the 1st character is recognized as a option parameter. (ex. "-abc" is treated as "-a" option and parameter "bc" for it.)
+  * `--`: The special option.
+Command line arguments after this option is treated as sub arguments.
-  * word  : *Normal argument*.
+  * `word`  : *Normal argument*.
 It is not option, This will be option parameter or command line argument

 ## Required software
   This software depend on the following framework: